vele616/monorepo/packages/jobboard/website/content/business-development-manager-consulting-ecosystem-stellar-development-foundation-FzmDG.md

 ---
-title: "Business Development Manager- Consulting Ecosystem"
+title: "Business Development Manager"
 location: "SanFranciscoorRemote"
 host: "https://jobs.lever.co/stellar"
 companyName: "Stellar Development Foundation"
 url: "https://jobs.lever.co/stellar/cc972cbf-29eb-48ce-a076-cc136e78375f"
 applyUrl: "https://jobs.lever.co/stellar/cc972cbf-29eb-48ce-a076-cc136e78375f/apply"
 timestamp: 1606992137221
-hashtags: "#accountant,#marketing,#finance,#content,#ui/ux,#management,#office"
+hashtags: "#marketing,#finance,#content,#ui/ux,#management,#office,#accountant"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/stellar-development-foundation"
 companyWebsite: "https://www.stellar.org/"
 summary: "If you have 3+ years of experience working in business development and / or growing a business as a founder, especially in highly technical industries, consider applying to Stellar Development Foundation's job post for a new business development manager."
 summaryBackup: "To apply as a business development manager at Stellar Development Foundation, you preferably need to have some knowledge of: #accountant, #marketing, #finance."
-featured: 20
+featured: 2
 ---

 **Open to considering remote candidates in the US and Canada**